omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Event WithdrawFailed (emitted in EthVault contract)

-If ETH withdrawal failed `EthVault` contract emits `WithdrawFailed` event.
-This event notifies that withdrawal, which is a result of an exit, failed.
-That event is a result of malicious user or vault not having enough funds, most probably result of an malicious attack.
+If a withdrawal fails, the `EthVault` contract emits a `WithdrawFailed` event.
+This event notifies that a withdrawal, which is a result of an exit, failed.
+This can happen because of malicious behaviour or the vault not having enough funds, most probably due to a malicious attack.
 ```
 event WithdrawFailed(
     address indexed receiver, // address that is the target of the withdrawal